MitPandya/ProjectManagementBot/DESIGN.md

 ### Use Cases

-1. Project Manager asks the bot to create a new Agile Sprint for the next 2 weeks
+1. Project Manager asks the bot to create a new Agile Sprint for the next 2 weeks.
 ```
 => Pre-requisite: - Another Sprint does not exist already for that project in that time frame
 => Flow:    - Manager asks the bot to create a Agile Sprint specifying dates for the time period